fatimxox/Book_Reviews-Sentiment_Analysis/README.md

 *   **Dockerization:** Create a Dockerfile to containerize the Flask application for easier deployment.
 *   **API Documentation:** Provide clear API documentation for the `/predict` endpoint if it's intended for programmatic use.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements, bug fixes, or want to add new features, please follow the standard GitHub workflow:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add some feature'`).
-5. Push to the branch (`git push origin feature/your-feature-name`).
-6. Create a new Pull Request.

-Please ensure your code adheres to good practices, includes relevant documentation or comments, and passes any tests (if applicable).

 ## License